lucascaro/console-commando/README.md

   .withOption(stringOption("host", "h", "Host name", "localhost"))
   // Options are strictly typed.
   .withOption(numericOption("port", "p", "Port number", 8080))
-  // Flags have no value (i.e.)
+  // Flags have no value parameter, they are set to true if present.
   .withOption(flag("debug", "d", "Enable debugging"))

-  // Define a handler.
+  // A handler is the function that gets called if this command is invoked.
   .withHandler((cmd, state) => {
     console.log(JSON.stringify(state));
   })